-Ravenscroft Allotment Site, Storrington (Policy 2iv)
+Ravenscroft Allotment Site, Storrington (Policy 2ii)

-4.31 This site is currently used as allotments but is well suited to a primarily affordable housing scheme to deliver approximately 35 dwellings to complement those completed recently on Ravenscroft.
+4.26 This site is currently used as allotments but is well suited to a primarily affordable housing scheme to deliver at least 35 dwellings to complement those completed recently on Ravenscroft.

-4.32 The proposed development would provide much needed affordable housing in a sustainable area accessible to village amenities.
-The potential amendment to the built up area boundary would not impact detrimentally to the existing settlement pattern but consideration must be given to mitigate the impact upon the adjoining National Park boundary.
+4.277 The proposed development would provide an appropriate level of affordable housing and market housing in a sustainable area accessible to village amenities in Storrington Sullington & Washington Neighbourhood Plan accordance with the policies in the development plan.
+The potential amendment to the built-up area boundary would not impact detrimentally to the existing settlement pattern but consideration must be given to mitigate the impact upon the adjoining National Park boundary.

-4.33 The existing allotments should be relocated to the area shown on the policies map prior to commencement of the development with access and parking to be achieved via Ravenscroft.
+4.28 The existing allotments should be relocated to the area shown on the policies map prior to commencement of the development with access and parking to be achieved via Ravenscroft.
 Soil and drainage tests to be investigated and made suitable for allotment gardens.

-4.34 The new allotment space should be furnished with small communal buildings for storage and include a supply of provisions and services such as water supply.
+4.29 The new allotment space should be furnished with small communal buildings for storage and include a supply of provisions and services such as water supply.
 Built structures and sheds to be kept to a minimum so as not to conflict with the scenic beauty of the National Park.

-Angell Sandpit, Storrington (Policy 2v)
+Angell Sandpit, Storrington (Policy 2iii)

-4.35 This site known as Angell Sandpit is a former sand pit that ceased operation and has been restored to grassland.
-The Site is located to the west of Water Lane and abuts the existing settlement boundary of Storrington on two fronts (north and west). and is relatively well placed to access village services in the locality.
+4.30 This site known as Angell Sandpit is a former sand pit that ceased operation and has been restored to grassland.
+The Site is located to the west of Water Lane and abuts the existing settlement boundary of Storrington on two fronts (north and west), and is relatively well placed to access village services in the locality.
 To the north of the site lies Sullington Warren SSSI, an area of open recreational space owned by the National Trust.
 To the south, east and west of the site are low density, large detached dwellings set in generously sized plots.

-4.36 Any proposed development should seek to preserve the open and green character of the setting of the Grade II listed building (Chestnut Cottage and School Cottage) located on the eastern side of the site fronting Water Lane.
-Suitable access will need to be delivered via Heather Way.
-In addition development will need to provide an element of smaller homes in order to provide for an identified need in the parish.
+4.31 Any proposed development should seek to preserve the open and green character of the setting of the Grade II listed building (Chestnut Cottage and School Cottage) located on the eastern side of the site fronting Water Lane.
+In addition, development will need to provide an element of smaller homes in order to provide for an identified need in the parish.

-4.37 At its closest point the site is approximately 100m from the South Downs National Park.
+4.32 At its closest point the site is approximately 100m from the South Downs National Park.
 There is therefore potential for any new development to be visible from the National Park.
 Any proposals for development on this site will need to ensure there will be no adverse impacts on the natural beauty and public enjoyment of this area and proposals should retain the wooded character of the area.